ddoronin/rinzler/README.md

 Today web browsers are able to handle binary data effeciently with Typed Arrays, Buffers and WASM.

-`b-flow` is demonstrating two-way client-server communication over web sockets using BSON without additional layers of translation between JSON, BSON and back-end objects.
+`rinzler` is demonstrating two-way client-server communication over web sockets using BSON without additional layers of translation between JSON, BSON and back-end objects.

 ## Protocol

+See bytable

 ### Client